 Add a light coat of glue to the metal leaf and place the transparency on it.
 Push firmly to press out bubbles, then allow to dry for 24 hours.

 Step 4: Add clear epoxy resin.

 At this point, I want to justify all the extra work involved in making these mandala pendants!
 Here is the same image, one on paper (left) and the other with the leafing and transparency (right).
 The difference is that the image with the leafing pops more.
-It has added depth, and from any perspective you look at it, it’s gleaming!
+It has added depth, and any way you look at it, it’s gleaming!

 Step 5: Add a bail.

-Glue on a bail using E-6000 jewelry glue to each piece along with a necklace.
+Glue on a bail using E-6000 jewelry glue to each piece, along with a necklace.